exercism/website-copy/pages/mentoring_faqs.md

 ### I've found an issue with the site, where should I raise the issue?
 If you find anything that's broken, first see if it is listed here and if not please add it https://github.com/exercism/v2-feedback/issues

-### I can’t see the Mentor Dashboard even thought I've followed the "start-here" instructions
+### I can’t see the Mentor Dashboard even though I've followed the "start-here" instructions
 Go back to https://exercism.io/mentor/configure and check that you have clicked the “Save” button at the bottom of the screen.
 Some people have missed this step and then been understandably confused by why they can't see the Mentor Dashboard.
 This should fix the issue.

 ### How can I report abuse or examples of bad mentoring?